cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Talk
     slides:
-    title: Creating geospatial trips from GPS data
+    title: Big Data Techniques for Processsing Geospatial Trips and Derived Datasets at Scale
     time: 3:15 - 3:35 PM
     room: Bezos
     speaker: Trang Nguyen, <a href="https://inrix.com/">Inrix</a>
     bio: |
      Trang Nguyen is a lead software developer at INRIX.
 She has worked on building data-driven analytic solutions in transportation and mobility space.
 In her work, she utilizes cloud-based infrastructure on AWS, OpenStreetMaps, as well as a variety of opensource geospatial tools and libraries.
     description: |
       INRIX processes over .5 TB raw GPS points sourced by connected car providers and mobile apps into trips and vehicle trajectories.
 The data is used to drive downstream SaaS product tooling and data analytics sold to cities and governments along with retail businesses, who use the data to gain insights on travel demand, mobility trends, among other use cases.
 This talk gives an overview of some of the evolving technologies that INRIX has used over the years to process, store and retrieve data that is geospatial in nature at big data scale.
  -
     type: Lightning Talk
     slides: